“Why fit in when you were born to standout?”-Dr. Suess

 According to the National Strategy for Suicide Prevention, twenty percent of teenagers experience depression by the time they reach adulthood.
 The teenage years are immensely turbulent.
 However, carefree their life may seem, teens tend to struggle a lot, exhibiting warning signs which may go unnoticed.
 So distinguishing between depression and mood swings can be very confusing.
 Here are a few tips on how to recognize and handle the situation accordingly.

 SIGNS OF DEPRESSION

 Teens tend to become more irritable and cranky with a negative approach to anything that comes their way.
-If you see major changes in your teenager’s behavioral pattern such as drop in grades, withdrawal from friends, indecision, substance abuse, significant weight loss or gain-for two weeks or more, there’s a high probability of your child suffering from depression.
+If you see major changes in your teenager’s behavioral pattern such as a drop in grades, withdrawal from friends, indecision, substance abuse, significant weight loss or gain for two weeks or more, there’s a high probability of your child suffering from depression.

 HELPING YOUR TEENAGER OVERCOME DEPRESSION